Making the Move from Primary to Secondary School

 You will receive a report each term about your son or daughter’s achievements.
 One is a full report, the others are progress reports.

 The most important point to remember is that we operate an ‘open school’ policy.
-You are welcome to come into school at any time if you have any concerns about your son/daughter – academic or social and Mrs McCann will endeavour to meet with you.
+You are welcome to come into school at any time if you have any concerns about your son/daughter – academic or social and Mrs Ewart will endeavour to meet with you.

 If at all possible however, please try to make an appointment so that we can ensure that you speak with the most appropriate person.
-Appointments are made by contacting Mrs McCann in the Student Support Office.
+Appointments are made by contacting Mrs Ewart in the Student Support Office.

 It is vital that your son/daughter brings the following items to school every day.